shiny-spoon/protect/README.md

 ## Installation
 1. Create Azure Function using Node.JS
-    a.
-Make note of default Function Keys secret and the URL
+    1. Make note of default Function Keys secret and the URL

 1. Create or access your GitHub Organization
 1. Go to Settings for the Organization